 Check out the video here>>>>>

-GIMP curved text techniques work really well; placing it on top of an image, photo or graphic looks unique and eye-catching.
-Creating curved text with GIMP requires more steps than with either Inkscape or PicMonkey but GIMP is a very powerful tool, especially as a photo editing tool so it’s worth learning how to use GIMP for this.
-I say this because GIMP is much more like using Adobe’s Photoshop while Inkscape is closer to Adobe’s Illustrator but both can do this easily.
+GIMP circular text works really well; placing it on top of an image, photo or graphic can be used for designs or social media posts.
+Creating curved text with GIMP requires more steps than with either Inkscape or PicMonkey but GIMP is a very powerful tool, especially as a photo editing tool so it’s worth learning how to use GIMP to create circular text.
+I say this because GIMP is much more like using Adobe’s Photoshop while Inkscape is closer to Adobe’s Illustrator but both free software programs do this easily.

-So here’s how to use GIMP to create curved text. (text along a path)
+So here’s how to use GIMP to create circular text in a jiffy. (text along a path)

 - First, create a new image file after opening GIMP.
 Click create File> New Image and set the size (dimensions).
 This will create a canvas area to work in.
 I’ll create a design that’s 600 x 600 pixels.